vdurante/asp.net_n-layered_web_applications/part1/software_architecture/n-layered_architecture.md

 The simple graph presented above is enough to represent the basic idea of the system's architecture, facilitating communication and understanding.

 Applying the design principle of replaceability, if a company decides to switch database engine, it is just a matter of switching the Model layer, instead of rewriting the whole system.
+Besides, if the implementation follows the architectural guideliness, other 3 principles come into play: Principle of Least Knowledge, abstraction and